Obedient-Lobsters/WorkforceManagement/WorkforceManagement/WorkforceManagement/README.md

 then open ```SSMS``` and copy the contents of the ```Server name``` text box and paste where it says ```INSERT_DATABASE_CONNECTION_HERE``` then replace ```INSERT_DATABASE_NAME``` with the name of your database that you've created.

+## Starting this Project

+Clone the Obedient Lobsters WorkforceManagement repo onto your machine. ```cd``` into that directory and open the project in Visual Studio Code.
+Make sure the database is built on your local machine using the contents of ```BangazonDatabaseSeedBuild``` in the project root directory (see database setup above for instructions).
+Link Visual Studio Code to that database by going to ```View``` and selecting the ```SQL Server Object Explorer```.
+Open that up and press the ```add SQL server``` button (looks like a column with a green plus).
+Then select ```local``` and pick the option that matches your local server.

+If all went correctly, your database should be connected, and you can then run the project.
+To run the project, press the green "play" triangle that is above the code editor, roughly in the middle.